elifesciences-publications/VMHvl-Calcium-Imaging-and-Visualisation/README.md

-# VMHpaperElife
+# VMHvl Paper scripts
-Scripts used in paper "Dynamic encoding of social threat and spatial context in the hypothalamus"
+Scripts used for calcium data analysis in paper "Dynamic encoding of social threat and spatial context in the hypothalamus"